nmenant/iControl_LX_Lab/docs/class1/module5/lab2.rst

    * Delete a Service

 #.
 For each workflow you want to trigger, make sure that you do the Calls in
    the order they are set in the folder.
+Make sure to review the response payload

    For example to deploy a HTTP Service, in the folder ``Create-Service-HTTP``:

    1. Click ``Request a token from iWorkflow`` and click :guilabel:`Send`
    2. Click ``Increase Auth token timeout`` and click :guilabel:`Send`
    3. Click ``Create HTTP Service`` and click :guilabel:`Send`
+   4. Click ``Get HTTP Service`` and click :guilabel:`Send`

 You can review that everything happened as expected through the iWorkflow and BIG-IP UI.